$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: Introduction and results

 \section{Introduction and results}

-In this paper, we define a new kind of homotopy algebras called $EL_\infty$-algebras, which can be regarded as a weaker yet quasi-isomorphic form of $L_\infty$-algebras.
-Our construction vastly generalizes previous work on weaker forms of categorified Lie algebras~\cite{Roytenberg:0712.3461,Squires:2011aa,Dehling:1710.11104}, from where we also borrowed the nomenclature.
+In this paper, we define a new class of homotopy algebras called $E_2L_\infty$-algebras, which can be regarded as a weaker yet quasi-isomorphic form of $L_\infty$-algebras.
+These generalize previous definitions of weaker forms of categorified Lie algebras~\cite{Roytenberg:0712.3461,Squires:2011aa}, from where we also borrowed the nomenclature.

+Recall that in~\cite{Baez:2003aa}, Baez--Crans introduced semistrict Lie 2-algebras: linear categories equipped with a strictly antisymmetric bilinear functor, the categorified Lie bracket, that is only required to satisfy the Jacobi identity up to a coherent trilinear natural transformation, the \emph{Jacobiator}.
+In~\cite{Roytenberg:0712.3461} semistrict Lie 2-algebras were fully categorified to \emph{weak} Lie 2-algebras by also relaxing antisymmetry to hold only up to a coherent natural transformation, the \emph{alternator}.

+By passing to its normalized chain complex, we transition from the categorical description containing many redundancies to a computationally more convenient description in terms of differential graded algebras.
+In particular, a semistrict Lie 2-algebra is seen to be equivalent to a 2-term $L_\infty$-algebra~\cite{Baez:2003aa}, i.e.~an $L_\infty$-algebra with underlying graded vector space concentrated in degrees $-1$ and $0$.
+Analogously, by passing to its normalized chain complex, any weak Lie 2-algebra is seen to be equivalent to a 2-term $E_2L_\infty$-algebra in the sense of~\cite{Roytenberg:0712.3461}, where the letter $E$ was added to indicate that `everything' is relaxed up to homotopy.

+Here, we extend Roytenberg's construction to $\IZ$-graded differential complexes.
+We show that our generalization describes important data in many areas: from generalized geometry and double field theory to multisymplectic geometry and the tensor hierarchies of supergravity.